 Course Offerings and Availability

-Use the Search for Sections feature of BHCC’s online system myBHCC to see what courses are being offered.
-Click here for directions on How to Search for Availability of Classes.
+Use the search for courses and course sections on SelfService to see what courses are being offered.
+View directions on How to Search for Availability of Classes.

 - All currently enrolled students will begin registering on April 5, 2017.

 - Everyone else may begin registering on April 12, 2017.

 - BHCC Certificate and Degree Seeking Students Currently Enrolled in Spring Courses will begin registering (Staggered Online Registration - see information below) between April 5 and April 12, 2017.

 - Non-degree (guest) Students Currently Enrolled in Spring Courses and active certificate and degree seeking students who are not enrolled in Spring courses will begin registering on April 13, 2017.

 - Newly accepted students will receive information about advising & registration in their acceptance email.